rocketacademy/project2-bootcamp/UserJourney.md

 # Home Page

-- (WIP) **Auth** - Users can only access the home page when logged in + paired up
+- **Auth** - Signed out users are prompted to sign in when on the home screen
 - (WIP) Users can view the next upcoming date on the top of the screen / displays no upcoming dates if empty
-- (WIP) Users can view the total number of days they have been together
+- Users can view the total number of days they have been together
 - (WIP) Users can see the display names of themselves and their partner on the homescreen
 - (WIP) Users can see the display pictures of themselves and their partner on the homescreen